lakhtyari-abderrezzak/Book_Website/README.md

 # 📚 Book Website

-A modern Laravel web app that showcases popular books with clean UI, dynamic pages, and Livewire interactivity.
+A modern Laravel web app that showcases popular books with a clean UI, dynamic pages, and Livewire interactivity.
 Built with Laravel, Livewire, and Filament.

 ---

 ## ✨ Features

-- 📖 Book list and detail pages
+- 📖 Browse book lists and detailed pages
-- ⚡ Livewire-powered UI
+- ⚡ Interactive Livewire-powered UI
-- 🎨 Admin panel with Filament
+- 🎨 Admin panel built with Filament
-- 🖼️ Dynamic image accessor (local or remote)
+- 🖼️ Dynamic image handling (local or remote)
 - 📄 Static pages: About & Contact
-- ✅ Pest feature + unit tests
+- ✅ Comprehensive tests with Pest PHP

 ---